 Verbal recommendations were initially provided to the care manager, who relayed these to patients and providers.
 We switched to written communications in the EMR.
 Written rather than verbal communications from the consulting psychiatrist proved better at minimizing communication gaps regarding patient care and provided documentation for later reference.

-Generally, patients were very receptive to the care managers.
+Generally, patients were very receptive to the Behavior Health Care Managers (BMH).
 The primary care physician typically introduced patients to the care manager.
 Sometimes, social workers were the de facto mental health provider in the HIV clinic before the initiation of collaborative care and had strong relationships with patients and introduced patients to care managers.
 Care managers function as “supporters” and “facilitators” of patient care with the patient at the center of their attention.
 In a minority of cases, patients are not interested in engaging with a care manager.
 Some of these patients do engage over time.

 Stumbling Blocks/Lessons Learned